carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 > ## Exercise 2: IDs and sample names
 >
-> Depending on the database several IDs can be used for the same sample.
+> Depending on the database, several IDs can be used for the same sample.
-> In the document [samples treatment information](https://docs.google.com/spreadsheets/d/1enkjhxMuc-iWmub57zHGXEhZ-jAeT2xy5eMfFwTLWP0/edit?usp=sharing), what SRA ID corresponds to sample	JP4110514WATERRESIZE
+> Please, open the document where the [metadata information is stored](https://docs.google.com/spreadsheets/d/1enkjhxMuc-iWmub57zHGXEhZ-jAeT2xy5eMfFwTLWP0/edit?usp=sharing).
+Here inspect the IDs and find out which of them correspond to sample	**JP4110514WATERRESIZE**
 >
 >> ## Solution
 >> ERS1949771	is the SRA ID corresponding to JP4110514WATERRESIZE